Data Science & Engineering Bootcamp

 After you apply, we’ll contact the most promising candidates to set up a time for an online interview with our instructors and staff.

-If you are advanced to the next and final round, you will be invited to complete a technical assessment/coding challenge.
+If you are advanced to the next and final round, you will be invited to complete an optional technical assessment/coding challenge.

-Those who show the most promise during the entire application process are awarded one of our limited tuition-free spots, so put your best foot forward.
+Those who show the most promise during the entire application process may be awarded one of our limited tuition-free spots—so put your best foot forward.
 Tell us why you think you’re the right candidate for the program.

 Check out this handy infographic to get some of our best tips and tricks for doing well during your interview.